felixfbecker/svg-screenshots/README.md

 - **🔗 Interactive**: Links are still clickable.
 - **📦 Self-contained**: Inlines external resources like images, fonts, etc.
 - **📸 Static**: Styles and layout are recorded at the time of snapshot and will not change when viewed on different machines.
+- **🗜 Small**: Depending on the content, SVGs can be magnitudes smaller than PNGs and compress loslessly.